KelBro/ProjectTPSH/README.md

 # Telegram bot for standardization of dresses

 This is a Telegram bot designed for the purpose of standardizing clothing (in this case, dresses) using the AI model YOLO.
 The bot has been developed using the aiogram library.
 Radishes have also been integrated into the system.

-### Python version 3.10.6.

-## To use the bot, please follow these instructions:
-- Download the `requirements.txt`
-- Install Redis 7.2
-- Run the `main.py` file
-- The Telegram ID for the bot is __`@AssistantShoppingBot`__.
+## How to start:
+First, install the latest [release](https://github.com/KelBro/ProjectTPSH/releases)
+You'll have to setup [Redis 7](https://redis.io/downloads/), or if you'll run it on Windows, you can use [Memurai](https://www.memurai.com/get-memurai)

+### For bot
+First, you'll have to edit .env file, assign your Telegram Bot token, Redis server ip and Redis password
+Install requirement modules ``pip install -r  ./requirements.txt``
+When you're ready, start the _main.py_ file ``python ./main.py``

+___

+### For ai
+First, you'll have to edit .env file, assign your Redis server ip and Redis password
+Install [Models](https://drive.google.com/file/d/1epwmXhikBdfNGuILd3Ps3i6cvhvxvXcc/view?usp=sharing) and extract both folders to shopping-assistant-ai
+Install requirment modules ``pip install -r  ./requirements.txt``
+When you're ready, run _connect.py_ file ``python ./main.py``

+_Notes:_
+_You should use python 3.10.6_
+_The bot and ai are meant to run on different servers, but it's not necessary_